Azure Cosmos DB serverless

 Monitoring your consumption

-If you have used Azure Cosmos DB in provisioned throughput mode before, you will find that serverless is more cost-effective when your traffic doesn't justify provisioned capacity.
-The trade-off is that your costs will become less predictable because you are billed based on the number of requests your database has processed.
-Because of that, it's important to keep an eye on your current consumption.
+If you have used Azure Cosmos DB in provisioned throughput mode before, you'll find serverless is more cost-effective when your traffic doesn't justify provisioned capacity.
+The trade-off is that your costs will become less predictable because you're billed based on the number of requests your database has processed.
+Because of the lack of predictability, it's important to keep an eye on your current consumption.

-When browsing the Metrics pane of your account, you will find a chart named Request Units consumed under the Overview tab.
+When browsing the Metrics pane of your account, you'll find a chart named Request Units consumed under the Overview tab.
 This chart shows how many Request Units your account has consumed:

 You can find the same chart when using Azure Monitor, as described here.
-Note that Azure Monitor lets you setup alerts, which can be used to notify you when your Request Unit consumption has passed a certain threshold.
+Azure Monitor enables the ability to configure alerts, which can be used to notify you when your Request Unit consumption has passed a certain threshold.

 Get started with serverless with the following articles: